 Electric start systems employ electric motors for cranking.
 They're ideal for smaller engines (such as the Diesel Generators or the emergency engines), offering a compact and efficient solution.
 The electric motor connects to the engine flywheel, providing the torque needed to start the engine.

 Hydraulic start systems rotate the engine with high-pressure hydraulic fluid.
 Although not frequently chosen, they have strong starting torque.
 They are employed in medium to large engines.
 Hydraulic fluid from a pump drives a hydraulic motor connected to the flywheel.
-This motor converts fluid pressure into mechanical rotation, cranking the engine.
+This motor converts fluid pressure into mechanical rotation, which -in turn- cranks the engine.

 The choice of starting system also hinges on the vessel's needs and environmental rules.
 Some vessels might need redundant systems for reliability, while others might prefer electric starts to cut emissions.